 Why?
-The internal structure of the ukulele is symmetrical, so switching strings won't alter the sound or cause
+The internal structure of the ukulele is symmetrical, so switching strings won't alter the sound or

-places on the internet).
+Amazon, and other places on the internet).

 When you bring your new ukulele home you will need to switch the strings around, since the strings

 will have been set up to accommodate right-handed strumming and picking, but I do it.
 It's really easy,

 and kind of zen.
 This is a good video about *how to change strings, but there are lots on the internet.

 *When changing strings, just remember, you'll be strumming or picking your ukulele with your left hand

 but not upside down, so when changing your strings put the bottom of your ukulele closest to your left

 hand, and the fret board closest to your right hand.
 Unless you have a bass ukulele, which is tuned

 differently, set your strings in the order G, C, E, A, with the G string the closest to your body.